 Positive psychology can have a range of real-world applications in areas including education, therapy, self-help, stress management, and workplace issues.
 Using strategies from positive psychology, teachers, coaches, therapists, and employers can motivate others and help individuals understand and develop their personal strengths.

 Understanding Positive Psychology

-He cautions, however, that positive psychology does not involve ignoring the very real problems that people face and that other areas of psychology strive to treat.
-"The value of positive psychology is to complement and extend the problem-focused psychology that has been dominant for many decades," he explains.
+He cautioned, however, that positive psychology does not involve ignoring the very real problems that people face and that other areas of psychology strive to treat.
+"The value of positive psychology is to complement and extend the problem-focused psychology that has been dominant for many decades," he explained.

 Gable, S. & Haidt, J (2005).
 What (and Why) is Positive Psychology?
 Review of General Psychology, 9(2), 103–110

 Goldberg, C. (2006).
 Harvard's crowded course to happiness.
 Boston Globe.
 Found online at http://www.boston.com/news/local/articles/2006/03/10/harvards_crowded_course_to_happiness/